 After being delayed from 2021, GTA 5 on PS5 and Xbox Series X finally arrived on March 15 - and it was certainly worth the wait.

-Coming around nine years after the original game launched on Xbox 360 and PS3, this new version of GTA 5 and GTA Online takes advantage of the power of the latest generation of consoles to show the increasingly familiar setting of Los Santos at its best.
+Coming around nine years after the original game launched on Xbox 360 and PS3, later arriving on Xbox One and PS4, this new version of GTA 5 and GTA Online takes advantage of he latest generation of consoles.
+It shows the increasingly familiar setting of Los Santos at its best.

-This 'expanded and enhanced' version of GTA 5 for PS5 and Xbox Series X boasts new graphics modes, HDR options, ray-tracing, faster load times, 3D audio and more besides, with Xbox One and PS4 players able to transfer their saves over.
+This 'expanded and enhanced' version of GTA 5 for PS5 and Xbox Series X boasts new graphics modes, HDR options, ray-tracing, faster load times, 3D audio and more besides.
+Xbox One and PS4 players are able to transfer their saves over.

 "GTA 5’s new lighting engine is what struck me first.
 It has a transformative effect on almost every element of the game, and it’s hard to imagine what the bustling streets of Los Santos were like without it.
 From the neon-lit signs at night to the searing hot sun that hangs in the sky over Vespucci Beach, I've found myself awestruck at times at just how aesthetically pleasing it all looks."